 where $T\subset M$ is a maximal torus and $W_M$ the Weyl group of the pair $(M, T)$.
 This gives

-where $u_1$ has degree 4, $u_2$ and $u_3$ have degree 8, and $u_4$ has degree 12 (cf. \cite[Section 3.7]{Hu}).
-The group $H^*(BM;\bZ)$ is described in \cite{Kon}; we note that it contains 2-torsioned elements, and this is the reason which prevented us from discussing the $M$-equivariant cohomology with integer coefficients in this paper.
+where $a_1$ lives in $H^4(BM)$, $a_2$ and $a_3$ in $H^8(BM)$, and $a_4$ in $H^{12}(BM)$ (see \cite[Section 3.7]{Hu}).
+The group $H^*(BM;\bZ)$ is described in \cite{Kon}; as it turns out from that description, it contains 2-torsion elements, and this is the reason which prevented us from discussing the $M$-equivariant cohomology with integer coefficients in this paper.